mikeygough/discogskiii-django/README.md

 ### Features
 Features I would like to include in the project:
 * Price and Quantity order books colored by quality for every jazz original pressing.
 I might want to to tweak this design to better represent quality.
 For now I am using two rows for the same price but separate qualities.
+This table representation is also using an additional column for the quality rating, this may be expressed more clearly with colors.
 For example:

     | Bid Qty. |  Price  | Offer Qty. | Offer Quality |
     | :------- | :-----: | ---------: | :------------ |